 Paediatric population

-The safety and efficacy of Xerava in children less than 18 years of age have not been established.
-No data are available.
-Xerava should not be used in children aged under 8 years because of teeth discolouration (see sections 4.4 and 4.6).
+The safety and efficacy of Xerava in children less than 12 years of age or adolescents with body weight below 50 kg have not been established.
+Currently available data are described in section 4.8 but no recommendation on a posology can be made.
+Xerava should not be used in children aged under 8 years because of the risk of tooth discolouration (see sections 4.4 and 4.6).

 Method of administration